henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 However, as the deadline aproached, I needed some very specific things from EventStore, and it wasn't documented.
-I could have probably figured it out, but the lack of documentation of Extreme, _and_ the terrible documentation of the EventStore TCP protocol made me rethink the approach.
+I could have probably figured it out, but the lack of documentation of Extreme, _and_ the terrible documentation of the EventStore TCP protocol made me jump ship.

 The EventStore HTTP is _somewhat_ documented, at least much more than the TCP protocol, _and_ it is the "recommended" way to interface with EventStore outside of high-throughput/low-latency requirements.

 So I ended up building a [client][eventstorehttpclient] around [HTTPoison][httpoison] to interface with EventStore via HTTP.
-I'm not super happy with the API yet, but Elixir newbie, deadlines, and other excuses. :)
+I'm not super happy with the API yet, but, Elixir newbie, deadlines, and other excuses. :)
 On the bright side, I now know how to publish packages on hex.pm (which is _super_ easy, btw)

 So here, I ended up writing my own library.